 If you employ someone, as well as collecting and sending the right amount of tax to HMRC, you will also need to collect and send NIC to HMRC.

 NICs are paid to build up entitlement to certain state benefits, including the State Pension.
+In 2022/23, the employee National Insurance rates include a 1.25% levy to directly support the NHS.
+You can read more about this in our guidance below.

 Contributions are based on a percentage of earnings.
 Both employees and employers usually make payments.
 NIC payments made by employees are called primary Class 1 contributions and those made by employers are called secondary Class 1 contributions.